Stealan1/Skates-D2R-P8-App-Launcher/README.md

 No waiting.
 No coordination.
 No dependency on other players.

+100% configured for multiboxing with STEAM as well.

 Once configured, the system handles the entire flow.

 <img width="1280" height="820" alt="Skærmbillede 2026-04-01 184716" src="https://github.com/user-attachments/assets/d0265dbc-1675-4021-aeeb-00ccfb528cf7" />